statuc30721/terra_asg_https_hw07/README.md

-Homework 07 with ASG and HTTPS.
+Homework 07 with ASG, HTTP and HTTPS.